Leadership Competencies

 what makes a great leader

-Leadership encompasses far more than just a position or title; it also includes personal qualities and demonstrable skills.
+Leadership encompasses far more than just a position or title; it also includes personal leadership qualities and demonstrable skills.

-So, what makes a great leader?
 What capabilities are needed to take your leadership skills from good to great?

 Vistage speakers Amy Ancira, VP of Executive Search and Managing Director of HireBetter, and John Fenton, Owner of John J. Fenton Executive Coaching, weigh in on the 15 qualities and characteristics that make a great leader.